TheRealBitcoin.org

 Proof-of-Work Consensus Mechanism

 To secure the network and validate transactions, the Bitcoin protocol relies on proof-of-work (PoW).
 In this process, miners—participants with specialized computers—compete to solve complex mathematical puzzles.
+Mining’s role in securing Bitcoin is crucial, as it ensures that transactions are verified accurately while maintaining the decentralized nature of the network.
 The first miner to solve the puzzle adds a new block to the blockchain and is rewarded with newly minted Bitcoin and transaction fees.

 This system ensures the integrity of the blockchain by making it computationally expensive to tamper with past transactions.
 However, it also requires significant energy consumption, which has sparked debates about its environmental impact.